diegov-au/Syvalion_MiSTer/README.md

 Video, sprites with zoom, both ADPCM engines, sound and the trackball all run on hardware.

-Two things are known to be incomplete, and are listed here rather than left to be discovered:
+One thing is known to be incomplete, and are listed here rather than left to be discovered:

-- **Background X zoom is not implemented.** Syvalion's backgrounds do not use it — every zoom register sampled from the running game reads as unity — and the reference emulator's own source marks its horizontal branch speculative.
 - **Flip Screen is not verified.** No emulator implements it correctly for this board family, so there is currently nothing to check it against.